A Brief History of Pan Am

 Wings of Democracy, WWII and 1940s

 Pan Am soon became the airline-of-choice for the United States government.
 During WWII, the war of the airplane, Pan Am flew more than ninety million miles on behalf of the U.S. war effort.
 Pan Am carried military personnel and cargo, ferried bombers and aircraft, and built fifty airports in fifteen countries.
 The airline also trained thousands of military pilots, navigators, and mechanics.
 Incredibly, the company continued to expand during this time.
 By 1947, after only two decades of operation, Pan Am employed nineteen thousand people in sixty-two countries.
-By the end of the decade, it had established around-the-world service and the concept of “economy class” passenger service.
+By the end of the decade, it had established around-the-world service and introduced more economical fares.

 Shrinking the World, 1950s-1960s

-Continuing to break records and push boundaries, in 1958 Pan Am ushered in the jet age.
+Continuing to break records and push boundaries, in 1958 Pan Am ushered in the Jet Age.
 With the inauguration of “Clipper America” in October 1958, flying times were reduced by one-half and the world became a much smaller place.
 In the 1960s, Pan Am introduced the first computerized global reservation system, moved its headquarters to the newly constructed fifty-nine-story Pan Am building, and invested in supersonic transport.
-It was so famous that in 1964 it began accepting reservations to the moon and in 1968 Stanley Kubrick featured it in the movie “2001: A Space Odyssey.”
+In 1964 Pan Am began accepting reservations to the moon and was so renowned that Stanley Kubrick featured it in his 1968 movie “2001: A Space Odyssey.”

 The World’s Most Experienced Airline, 1970s-1991